menandmice/micetro_docs/guides/implementation/cloud.rst

       To manage Meraki with Micetro, you must have an operational instance of the Micetro DHCP Agent.
 For additional details about the DHCP Agent, refer to :ref:`dhcp_agents_windows` or :ref:`dhcp_agents_linux`.

-      When connecting to Meraki, specify the location of the running DHCP.
+      When connecting to Meraki, specify the location of the running DHCP Agent.
 You must also provide Micetro with a display name for the service and the API key to connect to Meraki.

       Additionally, in the **Ignore list** field, enter the Meraki Organization or Network IDs that Micetro should exclude from synchronization.
 List one ID per line.